 Fit Testing Protocols

 Proper respirator fitting is crucial to ensuring the proper functionality and protective capabilities of a respirator.
 Respiratory protection is only effective if you know how to put on and take off your respirator and you have kept it in working order.
 At LEX we offer qualitative and quantitative fit testing to ensure you are wearing the correctly sized respirator.
-Whether it is an N-95, half-face or a full-face respirator, fit testing is completed as specified by the latest Canadian Standards Association (CSA) method to ensure compliance with Ontario’s Occupational Health & Safety Act (OSHA).
+Whether it is an N-95, half-face or a full-face respirator, fit testing is completed as specified by the latest Canadian Standards Association (CSA) method to ensure compliance with applicable provincial Health & Safety regulations.